Csalex01/DSA_group_project_1/README.md

 TL;DR: Nonsense

-Sidenote: This is a group project for the Data Structures and Algorithms course (DSA)
+Sidenote: This is a group project for the Data Structures and Algorithms course (DSA).

 ## 👥 Team Members
 - Csata Levente